 You will need

-You will need a simple scientific calculator of the type sold as suitable for GCSE/A level use in any large supermarket.
-The calculator on a mobile phone, tablet or computer is not suitable as your only calculator for this module.
+A simple scientific calculator – of the type sold as suitable for GCSE/A level use in any large supermarket.
+The calculator on a mobile phone, tablet or computer isn’t suitable as your only calculator for this module.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.